 Why Anxiety affects women over 40s and how can we cope with it naturally

-According to World Health Organization (WHO) 3.6 % of the population of the entire world is affected by anxiety disorder.
+According to World Health Organization (WHO), 3.6 % of the population of the entire world is affected by an anxiety disorder.

 What is it?

-Anxiety is the body natural response to stress, a normal part of life.
-For example, you may have felt anxious before a job interview, a public speech or taking a test.
+Anxiety is the body's natural response to stress, a normal part of life.
+For example, you may have felt anxious before a job interview, a public speech, or taking a test.

 In the short term, anxiety increases your heart rate and breathing, concentrating blood flow to your brain, where you need it.
-It’s your body response in order to prepare yourself to face a challenging situation.
+It’s your body's response to prepare yourself to face a challenging situation.
 It can be a positive stimulus and motivation to enhance the performance until it doesn’t interfere with your life.

 But what happens when it gets too intense?